jeremyawarren15/parish-manager-server-old/README.md

+# This code is no longer in active development

+I have restarted this project several times and I got to a point where this solution wasn't working out for me, for various reasons.
+So I have decided to move the next iteration to a separate repo.

 ## Running for the First Time

 In order to run the server for this project you will have to have the most recent version of [Node.js](https://nodejs.org/en/) installed.